424209 December 4, 2025 15:39 ICMarkets Market News

 Overall momentum of the chart: Bearish

-Supporting reasons: Identified as a pullback resistance that aligns with a 61.8% Fibonacci retracement, indicating a potential level that could cap further upward movement.
+Supporting reasons: Identified as a swing high resistance that aligns with the 161.8% Fibonacci extension, indicating a potential level that could cap further upward movement.

 Potential Direction: Bullish